VaibhavSinha1908/CalculateWeekdaysApi/README.md

 # CalculateWeekdaysApi

 This is an Asp.Net Core 3.1 REST WebAPI for Calculating the Weekdays for given valid date range.
-The API is meant to calculate the working days while excluding the start and end date, and all the weekends and public holidays.
+The API is meant to calculate the working days while excluding the start and end date, and all the weekends and public holidays that fall on weekdays.

 ### Scope of the API